One of my favourite questions to ask CDL students.

 “Drive truck safely & efficiently.”

-To simple blank stares – as if I asked them the colour of their underpants.
+To simple blank stares – as if I asked them the color of their underpants.

 Truck drivers move freight and services between point “A” and point “B” as quickly as humanly possible.